andpor/react-native-sqlite-storage/README.md

 SQLite.openDatabase({name : "testDB", createFromLocation : "~data/mydbfile.sqlite"}, okCallback,errorCallback);
 ```

 Use this flavor of openDatabase call if your folder is not in application bundle but in app sanbox i.e. downloaded from some remote location.
-In this case the source file is located in data subdirectory of Documents location.
+In this case the source file is located in data subdirectory of Documents location (iOS) or FilesDir (Android).

 ```js
 SQLite.openDatabase({name : "testDB", createFromLocation : "/data/mydbfile.sqlite"}, okCallback,errorCallback);